shuaicj/dubbo-example/README.md

 ```bash
 mvn clean package
 ```
-> If your zookeeper is not running at `127.0.0.1:2181`, change the property `spring.dubbo.registry`
+> If your zookeeper is not running at `127.0.0.1:2181`, change the property `dubbo.registry.address`
 > in `application.yml` of both provider and consumer before you call `mvn`.

 3. Start provider and consumer: